ligurio/elle-cli/README.md

 ### bank

 A Jepsen's checker for bank histories.
-Option `negative-balances` is always enabled.

 Test simulates a set of bank accounts, one per row, and transfers money between them at random, ensuring that no account goes negative.
+An option `--allow-negative-balances` change this behaviour.
 Under snapshot isolation, one can prove that transfers must serialize, and the sum of all accounts is conserved.
 Meanwhile, read transactions select the current balance of all accounts.
 Snapshot isolation ensures those reads see a consistent snapshot, which implies the sum of accounts in any read is constant as well.